hafizoa1/dts-developer-challenge/README.md

 - **Document API endpoints**

 ## Submission Guidelines
-- Create repositories on GitHub and add add the links to your application
+- Create repositories on GitHub and add the links to your application
 - Include a helpful `README.md`!

 Happy coding!